vandyqa/qa_codeChallenge/README.md

 Submit a link to your Github repository, where you've pushed your changes.

+---

+## Solution

+You can view this repo's `solution` branch for solutions to the required pieces of the challenge.

+---

 ## Stretch Goals

 Automate additional tests in `employeeManager.test.ts` that catch bugs you've